- 4-hour rush available for Passport

 Q. Will the Malay embassy / receiving authority accept your translation?

-Yes — our Malay translations are produced by senior translator vetted by Thailand's Department of Consular Affairs and accepted by Thailand's MFA, the destination embassy and overseas registries.
-We process thousands of Passport files every year.
+Yes — our Malay translations are produced by senior translator vetted by Thailand's Department of Consular Affairs and are accepted by Thailand's Department of Consular Affairs (MFA), the destination embassy in Bangkok and overseas registries.
+Passport files are part of our regular caseload, and if a file is refused because of a defect on our side we correct and re-file it at our own cost.

 Q. Do you handle the MFA and embassy steps too?